 Accredited for Excellence

-Masonicare’s affiliates are accredited and approved for excellence by their respective accrediting bodies, including the Continuing Care Accreditation Commision (CCAC), as well as being Medicare certified and licensed by the State of Connecticut.
+Masonicare’s affiliates are accredited and approved for excellence by their respective accrediting bodies, including the Commission on Accreditation of Rehabilitation Facilities (CARF), as well as being Medicare certified and licensed by the State of Connecticut.
 Accreditation assures a high standard of care and best practices for governance and financial management.

 Community Needs Assessment